-- Pre-design engineering will commence in 2006.
+- Pre-design engineering will commence in 2007.
 During this step the process options and treatment capacities criteria as well as more refined capital and operating costs are determined.
-The estimated cost for this phase of engineering is \$700,000 in 2006. - UV Disinfection Process Improvements.
+The estimated cost for this phase of engineering is \$600,000 funded in 2006. - UV Disinfection Process Improvements.
 The plant uses ultraviolet light for final effluent disinfection prior to discharge to Wascana Creek.
-An allocation of \$500,000 is provided in 2006 for upgrading and \$750,000 in 2009 for expansion of capacity. - Detailed engineering for the expanded and enhanced treatment plant will commence in 2007.
+An allocation of \$825,000 is in 2007 for expansion of capacity. - \$1,200,000 for implementation of a methane gas utilization project.
+Currently 50% of methane generated from biosolids digestion is flared. - Detailed engineering for the expanded and enhanced treatment plant will commence in 2008.
 During this phase of engineering detailed civil, mechanical, electrical and control systems designs and construction drawings are completed in preparation for contract tendering.
-The 2007 allowance for initiating the phase is \$3,500,000. - Construction of the plant expansion is scheduled to commence in 2008 with completion and commissioning in 2010/11.
-The 2006 2010 capital program includes \$23 million in 2008 which includes an allocation of \$2,000,000 for a new maintenance building to provide space for maintenance services required for the new BNR Plant.
-Also, \$15.15 million will be required in 2009 and a further \$41.8 million will be required in 2010 for the BNR Facility.
-The schedule may be impacted by the results of the CCME initiative to establish a national policy for regulation of municipal wastewater efficiency.
+The 2007 allowance for initiating the phase is \$6,000,000. - Construction of the plant expansion is scheduled to commence in 2009 with completion and commissioning in 2011.
+The 2007 2011 capital program includes \$23.2 million in 2009 which includes an allocation of \$2,000,000 for a new maintenance building to provide space for maintenance services required for the new BNR Plant.
+Also, \$16.7 million will be required in 2010 and a further \$48.2 million will be required in 2011 for the BNR Facility.
+The schedule may be impacted by the results of the CCME initiative to establish a national policy for regulation of municipal wastewater effluent disposal across Canada.
 It is not likely that the CCME initiative will result in a reduced effluent discharge standard which would reduce overall cost.
 It is only the timing of such expenditures that might be affected.

 The estimated costs are preliminary and will be refined through the pre-design and detailed engineering stages.
-Funding for the project includes \$60,000 in 2006, \$175,000 in 2007, \$1,150,000 in 2008, \$1,008,000 in 2009 and \$1,840,000 in 2010 from Utility Development Charges, as the enhanced and increased capacity of the new plant will accommodate increased flows from new development.
+Funding for the project includes \$101,000 in 2007, \$300,000 in 2008, \$1,159,000 in 2009, \$833,000 in 2010 and \$2,410,000 in 2011 from Utility Development Charges, as the enhanced and increased capacity of the new plant will accommodate increased flows from new development.